tianchengzhe/EllipTrack_docs/docs/GUI_parameter.rst

 Save Parameters
 ===============

 Click "Save" to save the parameter values.
 File *parameters.m* will appear in the *GUI* folder.
-Move this file to the main folder (where *mainfile.m* locates).
+Move this file to the main folder of EllipTrack (where *mainfile.m* locates).